extmkv/Weather/README.md

 * MVP Android Example used.
 (Need to add Dagger2)
 * Language used: Kotlin
 * Some libraries used are developed by me (ADAL, AFM).
 For more information check my GitHub Page.
+* DialogFlow for natural human speech.
+(API.AI)

+## Notes
+* Don't forget to turn on the sound on your device :)
+* You can add thw widget to your Home screen.
+In this way you only need to unlock your phone and touch in the widget.
+* If you ask for a weather information without giving the location the app will try to get the user location.

 <div align="center">
   <img src="art/ss_ask.jpg" width="200" alt="Ask Dialog" />